srusia-delphix/dcs-for-azure-templates/README.md

 ends with `2`, `K3` will mask all rows where the value in the key column starts with `KEY_3`, and `default` will mask all rows that are not equal to `KEY_1` and that don't end with `2` and that don't start with `KEY_3`.

 Note that the alias names must be unique per table.
-Further,there can be only one key column defined in each table.
+Further, there can be only one key column defined in each table.
 Should you need to use multiple key columns in the same table, this is only supported by referring to the additional key columns in the conditions of the primary key column.
 Let's suppose we want to add a secondary key column, `secondary_row_type`.
 To do this, in the definitions of the conditions for `row_type` (our primary key column), we would